BraveJamstar/BraveJamstar/README.md

 ---
 ### 💡 Quote of the Day

- Success is getting what you want...
-Happiness is wanting what you get. – Dale Carnegie
+ If you are ever the smartest person in the room, you are in the wrong room. – C. Sean McGee